evelthon/mac-laboratory/README.md

 # mac-laboratory
-notes and scripts for setting up laboratory macs for many users.
+Configuration script for setting up laboratory macs for many users.
 This is a work in progress.
 ![image1](./images/Mac_lab.png)